TheSharks/JagTag-JS/README.md

 ### Advanced example

 More advanced operations may require you to pass arguments to the parser in order to function correctly.
-Please check the [developer documentation](https://thesharks.github.io/JagTag-JS/developers/intro) for information on what parser-level arguments need to be passed for which method.
+Please check the [documentation](https://thesharks.github.io/JagTag-JS/interfaces/interfaces_iparserarguments.iparserarguments.html) for information on what parser-level arguments need to be passed for which method.

 ```js
 const JagTagParser = require('@thesharks/jagtag-js')